HasNate618/stupid-spotify/README.md

 - Added 18 skibidi toilet roasts

 **Hour 3: "SPINNING SKULL TIME"**
-- Tried to add 3D skull with Three.js
+- Implemented a 3D skull model with Three.js and @react-three/fiber
-- React 19 broke everything
-- Downgraded to React 18
-- Still broke
+- Skull rotates and glows with neon pink
-- Said "screw it" and made a CSS spinning emoji
+- Fallback to CSS spinning emoji if 3D fails

 **Hour 4: "Wait, we should add REAL Spotify"**
 - Built complete OAuth 2.0 flow in Next.js API routes